⚠️ Important: If you work in Ontario, you must have a MDBilling account set up to bill in the CHR. See Integrating your CHR account with MDBilling.

 2. If applicable, select an encounter template (with or without billing items added).
 See Starting an encounter.

 3. In the Billing Items section of the encounter, complete or change the Insured Payment Detail and Ontario Health Insurance Plan Payment Detail fields, as necessary.
 For more information, see Creating provincial bills.

-a) Template: Ensure Ontario Health Insurance Plan (OHIP) is selected for OHIP bills.
+📌 Note: In the Template field, ensure Ontario Health Insurance Plan is selected for OHIP bills.

 💡 Tip: You can clone past insured billing items by clicking the clock icon next to Insured Billing and selecting the billing item you want to use.

 💡 Tip: Select the star icon next to the specific code to save the code to your favourites.
 Every time you create a bill, the starred favourites appear first in the list.